speters33w/ARC_Printer/ReadMe.md

+This is an AI (Gemini) generated analysis of the Arc Label Printer HTML application that may serve for documentation.

-This HTML document appears to be the front-end code for a **"ARC Label Printer"** application, designed to print labels using Zebra ZPL printers, likely for use with mobile carts.
+This HTML document is the front-end code for a **"ARC Label Printer"** application, designed to print labels using Zebra ZPL printers, likely for use with mobile carts.

 Here's a breakdown and comment on its structure and functionality: